-2 EDUCAUSE QuickPoll Results: Growing Needs and Opportunities for Security Awareness Training, October 30, 2023.
+1 EDUCAUSE QuickPoll Results: Growing Needs and Opportunities for Security Awareness Training, October 30, 2023.

-The audit committee can help ensure the institution has a rigorous cybersecurity program by considering the following questions:
+The audit committee can help ensure the organization has a rigorous cybersecurity program by considering the following questions:

-- Do we have clear insights into our cybersecurity program's current maturity, gaps, and threats, including whether the institution's most "valuable" assets are adequately protected?
+- Do we have clear insights into our cybersecurity program's current maturity, gaps, and threats, including whether the organization's most "valuable" assets are adequately protected?
 Does leadership have a prioritized view of additional investments needed?
-Measurement may be facilitated by guidance from, for example, the federal Cybersecurity and Infrastructure Security Agency (CISA) and the not-for-profit Center for Internet Security (CIS), who provide self-assessment tools such as Stop Ransomware and the CIS Top 18 Critical Controls, respectively.
-The CIS database also allows for benchmarking against other colleges and universities. - Do we have the appropriate leadership, talent, and bench strength to manage cyber risks?
-In the event of unexpected turnover or inability to fill key positions, what are the risks to the institution? - Who reports on cyber to the audit committee and board?
+Measurement may be facilitated by guidance from, for example, the federal Cybersecurity and Infrastructure Security Agency (CISA) and the not-for-profit Center for Internet Security (CIS), who provide self-assessment tools such as Stop Ransomware and the CIS Top 18 Critical Controls, respectively. - Do we have the appropriate leadership, talent, and bench strength to manage cyber risks?
+In the event of unexpected turnover or inability to fill key positions, what are the risks to the organization? - Who reports on cyber to the audit committee and board?
 Is it a chief information security officer or similar position who speaks in business terms and understands that cyber is an enabler and risk? - Do we regularly test our incident response plan?
 Does our plan include up-to-date escalation protocols that, among other things, specify when the board is informed of an incident?
 What is the frequency of penetration and red team testing, and is there a formal process to address findings?
 How often are data and systems backed up, and how accessible are the backups?
-Resilience is vital to restoring operations after an attack. - Do we have a robust institution-wide data governance framework that makes clear how and what data is collected, stored, managed, and used, and who makes related decisions?
-How does our framework intersect with our Al governance policy? - Is security, privacy, and data governance training for students, faculty, staff, and other stakeholders regularly provided?
+Resilience is vital to restoring operations after an attack. - Do we have a robust organization-wide data governance framework that makes clear how and what data is collected, stored, managed, and used, and who makes related decisions?
+How does our framework intersect with our Al governance policy? - Is security, privacy, and data governance training for employees and other users regularly provided?
 Is training completion and effectiveness monitored and enforced?
-How is security awareness periodically assessed? - Do security and privacy terms in agreements with third-party information technology (IT) providers meet the institution's criteria for adequate protections?
-Does management regularly review SOC reports and evaluate the institution's complementary controls to flag possible issues?
+How is security awareness periodically assessed? - Do security and privacy terms in agreements with third-party IT providers meet the organization's criteria for adequate protections?
+Does management regularly review SOC reports and evaluate the organization's complementary controls to flag possible issues?
 Do such vendors carry cyber insurance?